By using this site, you agree to the Privacy Policy and Terms of Use.

 To make salmon pinwheels, you’ll need some basic ingredients.
 The filling is usually made of cream cheese, fresh dill, capers, and lemon juice.
 You can also add garlic powder or other seasonings for more flavor.
 Adding spinach is also popular because it adds color and extra nutrition.

-For a more complex filling, you can make crab stuffing.
+For a more complex filling, consider making crab stuffing.
 This filling has crabmeat, breadcrumbs, lemon juice, and fresh herbs, which adds even more flavor.
-Use soft breadcrumbs for a smoother texture, or panko if you like a bit of crunch.
+Use soft breadcrumbs for a smoother texture, or panko for a bit of crunch.

 Step-by-Step Guide to Making Salmon Pinwheels